All India Institute of Medical Sciences, Delhi

-All India Institute of Medical Sciences, New Delhi (AIIMS New Delhi), is a public medical research university and hospital in New Delhi, India.
+All India Institute of Medical Sciences, Delhi, (also known as AIIMS, New Delhi) is a public medical university and hospital in New Delhi, India.
 The institute is governed by the AIIMS Act, 1956 and operates autonomously under the Ministry of Health and Family Welfare.
+It is regarded as one of the best public medical research universities and hospitals in India.